 Review the Warranty

-Often this is the biggest hang-up I see in bonding solar contractors.
+Often this is the biggest hang-up I see in providing surety bonds to solar contractors.
 Many obligees are nervous about the long-term durability of these panels.
 As such, they incorporate long term warranties into the project contract.
 I have seen these warranties be if twenty years with ten years being common.
-Bond companies will not bond these long-term warranties.
+Surety bond companies will not bond these long-term warranties.
 Surety bonds are not meant to be long term maintenance tools.
 Under normal circumstances, two years is a common warranty period.
 Fortunately, most manufacturers of solar panels are familiar with these concerns and will provide a long-term manufacturer’s warranty.
 This warranty covers defects in the panels themselves but the labor to come back and replace them would not be covered after the two-year bond period.
-This is a win for contractors and their bond companies as it would be difficult to price the risk of labor for long periods in the future.
+This is a win for contractors and their surety bond companies as it would be difficult to price the risk of labor for long periods in the future.

 In addition to warranties, we also see many owners who require efficiency guarantees in their contracts.
 Although it sounds similar, efficiency guarantees are different than warranties.
 Where warranties cover the defects of the equipment and workmanship, efficiency guarantees a certain amount of power output over time.
-Bond companies want know part of guaranteeing power output.
+Surety bond companies want know part of guaranteeing power output.
 This is largely out of the control of their contractor and the intention of a contract surety bond.
 There are some insurance carriers who have developed products specifically for these guarantees, but a better practice is to exclude this from the contractor’s contract and pass them back to the manufacturer if possible.

 Make Sure the Project is Properly Funded

 We often see solar projects where the funding is not complete.
 These projects sometimes have private investments, are waiting on government rebates or financing is tied to some level of performance.
 We have also seen instances where the contractor has some ownership in the development.
-Bond companies are usually not willing to write bonds for these projects as they are very risky for the contractor.
-Usually, bond companies are not excited about solar contractors who want to be developers either.
-For the most part, bond companies want to see contractor use their assets for construction and to get paid for their work as the construction phase progresses.
+Surety bond companies are usually not willing to write performance bonds for these projects as they are very risky for the contractor.
+Usually, surety bond companies are not excited about solar contractors who want to be developers either.
+For the most part, surety bond companies want to see contractor use their assets for construction and to get paid for their work as the construction phase progresses.
 As such, contractors should verify that the project has been fully financed and that the proceeds are set aside before starting construction.

 Select the Right Bond Company and Broker